 The long-term survey positions have been used to assess night time data and L{Amax} considerations.
-The SRI calculations have considered the worst-case plots closest to the roads and the Tesco car wash.
-These considered Plot 43, Flat C(Plot 34), Plot 19, Plot 83 and Plot 85
+The SRI calculations have considered the worst-case plots closest to the roads and the Tesco car wash as well as the newly introduced plots (Plots 52-55).
+These considered Plot 43, Flat C(Plot 34), Plot 19, Plot 83 and Plot 85.